Probing the axion-electron coupling at cavity experiments: The axion-electron coupling and a momentum shift

-The momentum kick results in a macroscopic physical effect on electrons in medium, as it generates a motion such as an electric current in the rest frame of medium~\cite{Hong:2022nss}.
-For instance, if we apply a magnetic field in an electron fluid, all electrons in the lowest Landau level are polarized opposite to the magnetic field direction, getting a net kick along its spin direction by axion DM to create a persistent flow of polarized electrons, proportional to the momentum kick $\delta\vec p$.
+The momentum shift results in a macroscopic physical effect on electrons in medium, as it generates a stationary motion such as a persistent electric current in the rest frame of medium~\cite{Hong:2022nss}.
+For instance, if we apply a magnetic field in an electron fluid, all electrons in the lowest Landau level are polarized opposite to the magnetic field direction, getting a net shift along its spin direction by axion DM to create a persistent flow of polarized electrons, proportional to the momentum shift $\delta\vec p$.
 This phenomenon is known as chiral magnetic effects that magnetic fields spontaneously create a persistent electric current~\cite{Fukushima:2008xe,Hong:2010hi}

 in a medium of charged fermions having Fermi velocity $v_F$~\cite{Hong:2022nss} with non-vanishing axial chemical potential, $\mu_5$.
 Being a Fermi-surface phenomenon, the CME requires a sufficiently high electron number density for electrons to form a Fermi surface, namely the Fermi energy has to be much larger than the thermal energy, $E_F\gg T$~\cite{Hong:2022nss}.